en English

 Try the colors

-you can change the colors by clicking
+In the full-screen color test, you can sequentially change the colors by clicking anywhere on the screen.

 3